TACC-Cloud/agave-cli/README.md

 Requirements
 =================

 Currently only Bash and curl are required to use the Foundation API cli tools.
-However, in the future, the following will be required.
+However, in the future, the following may be required.

 	* Perl
+	* PHP 5.3+
 	* Python (including json.tool)
 	* Java 6+